-- Country singer Keith Whitley's posthumous tribute album has the usual famous stars' covers of songs (including "When You Say Nothing at All" being Covered Up by Alison Krauss), plus never-released studio tracks, plus a duet with his widow Lorrie Morgan that fits this trope.
+- Country singer Keith Whitley's posthumous tribute album, in addition to the usual famous stars' covers of songs (including "When You Say Nothing at All" being Covered Up by Alison Krauss And Union Station) and never-released studio tracks, includes a duet with his widow Lorrie Morgan that fits this trope.

 - And taking it a step further, a DJ spliced the Alison Krauss version of "When You Say Nothing at All" with Keith Whitley's.